xiaodongQ/xiaodongq.github.io/_posts/2019-03-24-sar和pidstat使用.md

 ### pidstat -s (栈使用)

 Report stack utilization.
-(StkSize:The  amount  of memory in kilobytes reserved for the task as stack, but not necessarily used.
+(- StkSize:The  amount  of memory in kilobytes reserved for the task as stack, but not necessarily used.
-StkRef:The amount of memory in kilobytes used  as  stack,  referenced  by  the task.)
+- StkRef:The amount of memory in kilobytes used  as  stack,  referenced  by  the task.)

 ```py
 root@ubuntu:~# pidstat -s -p 1619 1